tonyldo/Home-Automation-Project/README.md

 # home-automation-mqtt-haas
-Personal project with a broker mqtt (mosquitto), home assistant project and a lot of esp8266
+Personal project with a broker mqtt (mosquitto), home assistant project (HASS), docker and a lot of esp8266

 # Using Docker